aahedi/RSS-Feed/README.md

 The Purpose
 ----

 RSSpond was created due to a lack of RSS feed plugins after Google deprecated their API.
 A number of these plugins relied on the Google API, and there are too few solutions that currently exist.
-This is a pure Javascript solution with no dependence on jQuery.
+This is a pure Javascript solution with no dependence on jQuery, but currently utilizes the YQL API.

 ![alt text](http://i.imgur.com/QZdZUel.png "Screenshot of RSSpond")